datacarpentry/2015-03-09-ISI-CODATA/lessons/excel/ecology-examples/00-intro.md

 ---

+### Spreadsheet programs

+- LibreOffice - used in these lessons because it's a free, open source spreadsheet program
+- Microsoft Excel
+- Gnumeric
+- OpenOffice.org

+Commands may differ a bit between programs, but general ideas for thinking about spreadsheets is the same.

+---

 Spreadsheets encompass a lot of the things we need to be able to do as researchers.
 We can use them for: